12345120/facebook-clone/README.md

 ## Deployment

-You can visit the deployed application through the following link: [http://localhost:3000](http://localhost:3000)
+I have hosted the application on vercel.
+You can visit the deployed application through the following link: [https://clone-1-gp5gdc6n6-12345120.vercel.app/](https://clone-1-gp5gdc6n6-12345120.vercel.app/)

+## Notes

+It will ask you to log in with your Facebook Account (OAuth login).
+After login, you will be directed to the main page.
+If you want to log out, you can click the person icon to the left of your Facebook name on the Navbar.